Demand and supply

 The collaboration provides a cornerstone for the products offered and developed by the University, and supports commercially viable exploitation of the University’s IP through licensing and assignment and the creation of spin-outs, as appropriate.

-(see – Commercialising IP (process) and Strategic Partnership (Frontier IP Group) on the main Intellectual Property introduction page)
+For more information, see Commercialising IP (process) and Strategic Partnership (Frontier IP Group) on the main Intellectual Property introduction page.